 And I also love these more refined (yet affordable) pieces of jewelry:

-: Pick your Zodiac signs (I’d choose one for me and one for my Birdie, but maybe one for each kid works better for you?) and then wear this truly unique take on a mother’s necklace every day of the week.
+Brass Astrological Pendant Necklace: Pick your Zodiac signs (I’d choose one for me and one for my Birdie, but maybe one for each kid works better for you?) and then wear this truly unique take on a mother’s necklace every day of the week.
 I know I would.
-Or, splurge for the Sterling Silver
+Or, splurge for the Sterling Silverversion.

 Dads – You can just consider all of these ideas winners!